Comment by lynndotpy

 And let me just say what an absolutely stellar job the rustc authors have done with the error messages.
 Just out of this world thoughtful.
 I have not yet gotten on board with their compile time vs safety and insight tradeoff, but I can see why they chose those two axes

-• misnome a day ago
+• misnome 2 months ago

 It’s not a rule.
 It’s a guide to being idiomatic.